 Barnsley Road, Moorthorpe, South Elmsall, Pontefract, West Yorkshire

-A large and impressive Classical building that is of major townscape importance, especially the bold west front to Barnsley Road.
+A large and impressive design in early Christian basilican style, which is of major townscape importance, especially the bold west front to Barnsley Road.
 The simplicity of the internal architecture and the lack of any furnishings of note create a somewhat characterless interior and the modern suspended ceiling and infilling detracts from the impact of the west window.

 The west gallery frontal is of brick and was possibly simplified when the area beneath was glazed to form a narthex social area (as there is no parish centre).
 There is a row of solid piers running north-south mid-way under the gallery and doorcases into the west bay of each aisle.
 There was an organ on the gallery.
 The western bay of the south aisle is at a lower level and was probably the original baptistery; it now houses a confessional with 1927 doors.